bookingactivities/booking-activities/readme.txt

 **[Display Pack](https://booking-activities.fr/en/downloads/display-pack/?utm_source=wp-plugin-page&utm_medium=wordpress&utm_campaign=display-pack&utm_content=readme)**
 *Customize your activity plannings or set alternative display*

+* Waterfall alternative booking method: Replace the calendar by tiny datepicker and timepicker
 * Calendar advanced customize options
-	* Set calendars start / end and its height
+	* Set calendars height, timeslot duration
-	* Hide days, set timeslot duration
+	* Hide days, choose available views
 	* New views available.
 Basic: No timeslot, events are stacked (same as month view)
 	* And much more...
-* Waterfall alternative booking method: Replace the calendar by tiny datepicker and timepicker

 **[Prices and Promotions](https://booking-activities.fr/en/downloads/prices-and-promotions/?utm_source=wp-plugin-page&utm_medium=wordpress&utm_campaign=prices-and-promotions&utm_content=readme)**

 *Set prices and discounts on your events to draw your customers attention where you want to*

-* Set a price or a discount on whole activity or a single event
+* Set a price or a discount on whole activity, a single event or a group of events
 * Perfectly integrated to WooCommerce:
 	* WC price is overriden
 	* Discounts are based on WC product price if no activity price is set